sonicbaume/subzone-docs/docs/room-setup.md

 >
 > If you're unsure about your room's contruction materials, knock on your wall/ceiling/floor.
 > Uninsulated stud walls/joists will sound hollow; insulated stud walls/joists will make a dull thud;
-> and brick/concrete will make almost no sound.
+> and brick/concrete will make very little sound.

 If you can't find a suitable material to choose from, or you're really not sure what the room is constructed of, you can select the "Other / not sure" option.
 This will use an average of typical rooms.